Services Areas EPC Ratings Blog FAQ Get a Free Quote

 Why St Albans landlords and building owners need this

 St Albans has a strong commuter rental market and a growing professional HMO sector.
-The council's additional HMO licensing scheme requires a current PAT certificate as part of the application bundle.
+The council's additional HMO licensing scheme expects evidence that flat-entrance and communal fire doors are inspected and maintained as part of the application bundle.

 What the law says